tlamadon/BonhommeLamadonManresa2021/README.md

  - The matlab folder contains the code to generate the simulations used in the paper
- - The Makefile can be used to regenrate all the results.
+ - The Makefile can be used to regenerate all the results.
 Each matlab file can also be used to generate individual results where parameters can be changed easily
  - The results folder contains the results that we generate for the paper using